01. Filing Claims and Lawsuits in Alabama

 Many mesothelioma patients and their surviving loved ones have taken legal action.
 Patients have filed mesothelioma lawsuits linked to asbestos exposure that occurred decades ago.

 Experienced mesothelioma lawyers can help Alabama residents file lawsuits, litigate asbestos-related claims and negotiate settlements for asbestos diseases.
 If the patient is a veteran, they may be eligible for VA benefits as well.

 Who Is Eligible to File a Mesothelioma Claim in Alabama?

-Alabama residents may be eligible for compensation if they were exposed to asbestos and developed an asbestos-related disease.
+Alabama asbestos exposure victims may be eligible for compensation if they developed an asbestos-related disease.
 Spouses and surviving family members may also be able to file a wrongful death claim.

 Mesothelioma lawyers have filed successful lawsuits and claims for Alabama workers in various industries and asbestos jobsites.
 Alabama workplaces with documented occupational asbestos exposure include:

 - Military bases

 Exposure of any amount can lead to the development of an asbestos disease.
 However, more frequent exposure can increase risk.
 For example, shipyard workers are considered high risk for an asbestos disease due to the mineral’s frequent use in shipbuilding.
 Shipyards in Alabama that used asbestos include:

 - Alabama Steel & Shipbuilding Company